GeorgeWeb/syclref/_api-docs/base.h/cl%253A%253Asycl%253A%253Agroup/functions/get_group_range/index.md

    the dimension of the group range to be returned.

-   **Returns:** the value of the group range in the specified dimension.
+   **Returns:** dimensionthe dimension of the group range to be returned. the value of the group range in the specified dimension.

 ---